Law

 In fulfilling Christ’s commission, the apostles first proclaim the gospel only to Jews and Gentile converts to Judaism (called “proselytes”).
 Only by a series of miracles does God convince Peter to share the Good News with a Roman centurion named Cornelius (read Acts 10:1-48).
 When Peter defends his actions to the other believers in Jerusalem, they are convinced that “God has granted even the Gentiles repentance unto life” (Acts 11:18).

-After this, Christians start evangelizing the Gentiles (Acts 11:19-21), especially Saul of Tarsus (later called Paul) and his coworker Barnabas (Acts 13 – 14) on what is known as the First Missionary Journey.
-Their success among the pagans causes some Jewish Christians to demand that all Gentile converts be circumcised and required to keep Moses’s Law.
-Paul and Barnabas deny that this is required, and the debate becomes so heated that a conference is called of the apostles and Jerusalem elders (Acts 15:1-18).
+After this, Christians started evangelizing the Gentiles (Acts 11:19-21), especially Saul of Tarsus (later called Paul) and his coworker Barnabas (Acts 13 – 14), on what is known as the First Missionary Journey.
+Their success among the pagans caused some Jewish Christians to demand that all Gentile converts be circumcised and required to keep Moses’s Law.
+Paul and Barnabas deny that this is needed, and the debate becomes so heated that a conference is called of the apostles and Jerusalem elders (Acts 15:1-18).
 The conference confirms Paul and Barnabas’s teaching, requiring only that Gentile converts observe a few rules that will make their fellowship with Jewish believers less contentious (Acts 15:19-31).

 Accepting uncircumcised Gentiles into the fellowship of the redeemed, however, was a fundamental departure from the Mosaic Covenant, which required circumcision on pain of ex-communication (continuing what had been instituted in the covenant with Abraham, Gen. 17:13-14 — see Exodus 12:48-49, Leviticus 12:3, and Joshua 5:2-8).
-During the period reflected in the second half of the Book of Acts, a transition of the covenants was taking place, in which practice was lagging behind teaching.
-The New Covenant had begun, but many were still clinging to the Old.
+During the period reflected in the second half of the Book of Acts, a transition of the covenants took place, in which practice wagging behind teaching.
+The New Covenant had begun, but many still clung to the Old.

 Paul’s teaching about the Law of Moses

-As one who perhaps saw the change more clearly than others, Paul sought to explain the transition in as forceful a way as the scruples of his Jewish fellow-Christians would allow.
-If he had not struggled with this concern, his teachings might have been more explicit.
+As one who perhaps saw the change more clearly than others, Paul sought to explain the transition ias forcefully as the scruples of his Jewish fellow Christians would allow.
+His teachings might have been more explicit if he had not struggled with this concern.
 Nevertheless, he certainly was plain enough for us to understand a change in the covenants was underway.
 The following are some of the clearest passages, taken in chronological order.

 In Galatians, perhaps the earliest of Paul’s letters (c.
-50 CE), Paul says the law was our “pedagogue to lead us to Christ” (Galatians 3:24).
-In Greek culture, the pedagogue was a family slave assigned to get the child to and from school each day.
-He was also expected to impart practical moral principles that would help the child mature.
-Paul says the Law had for us a similar function: preparing us for the coming of the Messiah.
+50 CE), Paul says the Law was our “pedagogue to lead us to Christ” (Galatians 3:24).
+In Greek culture, the pedagogue was a family enslaved person assigned to get the child to and from school each day.
+He was also expected to impart practical moral principles ttohelp the child mature.
+Paul says the Law had a similar function: for us preparing us for the coming of the Messiah.
 In the next verse, Paul adds, “Now that faith [i.e., the object of our faith] has come, we are no longer under the supervision of the law” (Galatians 3:25).
 In this metaphor, Paul pictures the relationship between the Law and Christ as a cooperative one.
 The Law performs its function, accomplishes its goal, and then steps aside.

 In the next chapter of Galatians, Paul turns up the heat.
 He compares the two covenants, the Mosaic Covenant and the New Covenant, to Hagar and Sarah’s relationship (see Genesis chapter 16 and 21:8-21).
 He depicts a stormy relationship between the children of the two covenants: “The son born ordinarily [representing the unbelieving Jews] persecuted the son born by the power of the Spirit [representing the Christians].
 It is the same now.”
 Then Paul unleashes a thunderbolt: “But what does the Scripture say?
 ‘Get rid of the slave woman and her son, for the slave woman’s son will never share in the inheritance with the free woman’s son.'”
 Since the slave woman represents the Mosaic covenant, Paul is using the quoted verse, Genesis 21:10, to say, “Get rid of the Mosaic covenant and its adherents [the Jews who have rejected Jesus as Messiah], for the [‘children’ of the Mosaic covenant] will never share in the inheritance with the [Christians, the ‘children’ of the New Covenant].

 In Second Corinthians, written around 55 CE, in chapter 3, Paul compares the old and new covenants by recalling Moses’s shining face (see Exodus 34:29-35).
-The Old Covenant he calls letters written on tablets of stone and “the letter” and the ministry of death and condemnation.
+The Old Covenant, he calls letters written on tablets of stone athe letter” and the ministry of death and condemnation.
 By contrast, he describes the New Covenant as written on tablets of human hearts and “the Spirit” and the ministry of righteousness” (verses 3, 6-9).
-Paul compares the Old Covenant to the radiance on Moses’s face, which was glorious at first and then faded away.
-In contrast, under the New Covenant, we experience an ever-increasing glory, which comes from our God (verses 9-18).
-When Paul wrote Second Corinthians, the Law, represented by the radiance, was fading away.
+Paul compares the Old Covenant to the radiance on Moses’s face, which was glorious at first and faded away.
+In contrast, under the New Covenant, we experience an ever-increasing glory from our God (verses 9-18).
+When Paul wrote Second Corinthians, the Law, represented by the radiance, faded away.

 Paul wrote Romans around the year 57 CE.
 In chapter 7, verses 1-6, Paul pictures the Christian as a woman and the Law as her husband.
 The couple fails to have any children, and after the husband’s death, the widow marries a new husband, who symbolizes Christ.
-With her new husband, the woman has a baby, which apparently represents a righteous heart and life (the “fruit to God” of verse 4).
+The woman has a baby with her new husband, which apparently represents a righteous heart and life (the “fruit to God” of verse 4).
 Paul does not directly say that the Law has died, only that she is bound to her husband as long as he is alive and is released from her ties to him when he dies.
-He then speaks of her release but carefully avoids saying that the Law has died, only that she died to the Law.
+He then speaks of her release but carefully avoids saying that the Law has passed, only that she died to the Law.

 In Colossians, written at about the same time as Ephesians, Paul says that Christ “canceled the written code, with its regulations, that was against us, and that stood opposed to us: he took it away, nailing it to the cross” (2:14).
 Christ’s death on the cross is what canceled (exhale pho–wiped out, removed, destroyed) and took away (Cairo–removed, set aside) the “written code, with its regulations.”
 We know this “written code” is referring to the Law because of the verses that follow, which refer to the observances required by the Law: “Therefore do not let anyone judge you by what you eat or drink, or concerning a religious festival, a New Moon celebration or a Sabbath day.
-These are a shadow of the things that were to come: the reality, however, is found in Christ” (Colossians 2:16-17).
-Because Christ’s death canceled the Law and took it away, these regulations no longer apply.
+These are a shadow of the things to come: the reality, however, is found in Christ” (Colossians 2:16-17).
+These regulations no longer apply because Christ’s death canceled the Law and took it away.

 Hebrews on the Change of Covenants:

 No book of the Bible more clearly teaches that Moses’s Law no longer binds to God’s followers today.
-In fact, that is the basic message of the Book of Hebrews, probably written shortly before the destruction of Jerusalem in 70 CE.
+That is the basic message of the Book of Hebrews, probably written shortly before the destruction of Jerusalem in 70 CE.
 Its original readers were tempted because of persecution (see Hebrews 10:32-34) to forsake Christ and return to Judaism.
-Hebrews’ message is that Christ is better than Moses, better than the angels who mediated the Mosaic Covenant, better than Aaron the high priest under Moses, and offers a sacrifice infinitely better than those offered under Moses.
-Hebrews 8 calls up the prophecy of the New Covenant (Jeremiah 31:31-34), concluding in verse 13: “By calling this covenant ‘new,’ he has made the first one obsolete; and what is obsolete and aging will soon disappear.”
+Hebrews’ message is that Christ is better than Moses, better than the angels who mediated the Mosaic Covenant, better than Aaron, the high priest under Moses, and offers a sacrifice infinitely better than Moses.
+Hebrews 8 calls up the prophecy of the New Covenant (Jeremiah 31:31-34), concluding in verse 13: “By calling this covenant’ new,’ he has made the first one obsolete.
+What is outdated and aging will soon disappear.”

 This prediction of Moses’ covenant’s disappearance found fulfillment when the Jewish nation rebelled against Rome in the war of 67-73 CE.
-(You can read about this war in the detailed, eye-witness account.
+(You can read about this detail intan ailed, eye-witness account.
 The Jewish War by Flavius Josephus.)
 The Jewish nation lost its temple and its priesthood in that war.
 Afterward, it was impossible to keep the Law of Moses.
 As recorded in Deuteronomy 28 and Leviticus 26, the covenant curses for the nation’s disobedience came true.

 Conclusion about the Law of Moses:

-Some scholars argue that the Law of Moses continues to be valid as far as its moral code is concerned even though its temple, priesthood, and sacrificial system have ceased to exist.
+Some scholars argue that the Law of Moses remains valid as far as its moral code is concerned, even though its temple, priesthood, and sacrificial system have ceased to exist.
 But there is no biblical basis for cutting up the Mosaic Covenant, throwing part of it away while trying to keep the rest of it on life support.
-In fact, James 2:10-11 argues for the integrity of the whole law and against attempts to keep only part of it (see also Galatians 5:3).
+James 2:10-11 argues for the integrity of the whole Law and against attempts to keep only part of it (see also Galatians 5:3).

 Related posts